Skip to main content

 'Days'

-It calculates the number of 'School Dates' entered on the 'Process' tab in this program.
+The program calculates the number of 'School Dates' entered on the 'Process' tab in this program.

 Generating XML